Funafuti | |

 There are at least 29 islets in the Funafuti atoll.[1]
 The largest is Fongafale, followed by Funafala.
 At least three of these islets are inhabited: Fongafale (the main island) in the east, Funafala in the south, and Amatuku in the north.

 The district of Funafuti comprises nine villages on six islets, with four of the villages located on Fongafale.
-They and their populations as of the 2012 census are listed below:[3]
+Many islands only contain one village.
+Their populations as of the 2012 census are listed below:[3]

 The Funafuti atoll's lagoon (Te Namo in Tuvaluan) is 24.5 km (15 miles) long, north to south, and 17.5 km (10 miles) wide, east to west, and has an area of 275 km2 (106 sq. mi.), making it by far the largest lagoon in the nation of Tuvalu.
 It is about 52 metres (28 fathoms) deep in some places, but only 6 metres (3 fathoms) deep in other places (because it has several submerged rocks and reefs along its bottom, some of which are that close the surface).
 The deepest basin is in the northern part of the lagoon (the maximum recorded depth is 54.7 metres [30 fathoms]), while the southern part of the lagoon has a very narrow, shallow basin.[50]
 The Funafuti Conservation Area is located across the lagoon from the main island of Fongafale, and is accessed by boat.